 In various hosting environments, WordPress core-, plugin- and theme updates sometimes fail because of enabled opcode caches.
 Popular PHP opcode caches are OPcache, WinCache and APC.
 This little WordPress Must Use Plugin tries to flush opcode caches.
 Making your live a bit easier when updating WordPress Core, Plugins and Themes.

 Who said WordPress is slow on Windows Server IIS?
 Gzip compress and serve WP-Super-Cache or Cache Enabler static HTML files, to supercharge your WordPress blog.
 Here is how to serve gzip compressed HTML files through Windows Server IIS: create smaller, compressed, static HTML files, that are downloaded faster.
 This works with WP-Super-Cache and Cache Enabler on IIS!

-functions.php that give you a better WordPress experience.
+Here are 17+ valuable WordPress snippets for site-specific plugins and functions.php to provide you a better WordPress experience.
 Enhance your WordPress site with these small PHP snippets: WordPress filters, actions and functions.
 Quickly add or extend the functionality you need for your WordPress website!
 Read on…